The Lover (The Office): Plot

-Dwight Schrute (Rainn Wilson) apologizes to Jim for their feuds, and offers him a token of his desire for peace with a wooden mallard, actually a concealed recording device which he means to use to gather damaging information about Jim.
+Dwight Schrute apologizes to Jim for their feuds, and offers him a token of his desire for peace with a wooden mallard, actually a concealed recording device which he means to use to gather damaging information about Jim.
 Jim quickly finds the device and starts using it to prank Dwight.
-He brings Andy Bernard (Ed Helms) into his office and plays "M'Appari" from the opera Martha loudly while he talks to Andy so Dwight will not hear their conversation, while using gestures to make it clear that they are discussing Dwight.
-He then gives the mallard to Ryan Howard (B. J. Novak) and Kelly Kapoor (Mindy Kaling) in the annex, meaning Dwight can hear the couple's bickering, and is forced to pay $10 to get it back.
+He brings Andy Bernard into his office and plays "M'Appari" from the opera Martha loudly while he talks to Andy so Dwight will not hear their conversation, while using gestures to make it clear that they are discussing Dwight.
+He then gives the mallard to Ryan Howard and Kelly Kapoor in the annex, meaning Dwight can hear the couple's bickering, and is forced to pay $10 to get it back.
 Jim finally summons Dwight to his office and tells him he knew about the recording device all along.
 Dwight admits to being jealous of Jim's promotion.
 Jim tells Dwight to wash his car as punishment, which Dwight agrees is fair.
 Jim then brings Pam into the conference room and cheers her up by saying Dwight is washing their car out of sympathy for what she has been through and recounting stories from their honeymoon.

 At the end of the episode, Dwight reveals that that recording device underneath the mallard was a decoy, and his primary recording device was installed on the tip of a pen that he claimed Jim left on his desk earlier, along with the mallard.
 Dwight explains he would never put his primary listening device in such an obvious place, as he is "not insane."
+Dwight then listens to the recordings, saying "I've got 8 hours of this", but it's Jim actually doing productive work and business.